-Note: °C = degrees Celsius; N/A = not applicable.
-Source: Authors.
+Table Note: °C = degrees Celsius; N/A = not applicable.
+Table Source: Authors.

 For our indicators on public and private climate finance, it was difficult to determine the precise breakdown of public and private finance needed given that it depends on the social and political choices made about the ideal mix of market and state intervention in economies.
-Based on historical tracking of global flows from 2012 to 2020, public and private climate finance have been about equally balanced, so if this is maintained it would imply that global climate finance needs should be split 50:50.
-The IPCC's Special Report on Global Warming of 1.5°C cites a projection that a quarter of global climate investment will come from public sources, including both domestic and international flows."
-We therefore have a target range of 25-50 percent of global climate finance needs coming from public sources and 50-75 percent from private sources.
+Based on historical tracking of global flows from 2012 to 2020, public and private climate finance have been about equally balanced, so if this is maintained, it would imply that global climate finance needs should be split 50/50.
+The IPCC's Special Report on Global Warming of 1.5°C cites a projection that a quarter of global climate investment will come from public sources, including both domestic and international flows.^m We therefore have a target range of 25-50 percent of global climate finance needs coming from public sources and 50-75 percent from private sources.

-Box Notes: a IPCC 2022.
-There is substantial debate about what should and should not be counted as climate finance, both in $terms\ of\ sectors\ and\ types\ of\ financial\ flows.$ For the purposes of this section, we used the operational definition of the United Nations Framework Convention on Climate Change's Standing Committee on Finance, which has also been used by the IPCC: "Climate finance aims at reducing emissions, and enhancing sinks of greenhouse gases and aims at reducing vulnerability of, and maintaining and increasing the resilience of, human and ecological systems to negative climate change impacts" (UNFCCC SCF 2014; IPCC 2022). ° IPCC 2022. d IPCC 2018. ° IPCC 2018.
-IPCC 2022. g IEA 2021b. h OECD 2017.
-UNEP 2021b. j UNEP 2021a. k UNEP 2016.
-UNEP 2021a. m IPCC 2018.
+Box Notes: ^a IPCC 2022. ^b There is substantial debate about what should and should not be counted as climate finance, both in terms of sectors and types of financial flows.
+For the purposes of this section, we used the operational definition of the United Nations Framework Convention on Climate Change's Standing Committee on Finance, which has also been used by the IPCC: "Climate finance aims at reducing emissions, and enhancing sinks of greenhouse gases and aims at reducing vulnerability of, and maintaining and increasing the resilience of, human and ecological systems to negative climate change impacts" (UNFCCC SCF 2014; IPCC 2022. ^a IPCC 2018. ^e IPCC 2018. ^f IPCC 2022. ^g IEA 2021b. ^h OECD 2017. i UNEP 2021b. ^j UNEP 2021a. ^k UNEP 2016. ^l UNEP 2021a. ^m IPCC 2018.

-3. Selection of Datasets
+3. Selection of datasets